 In 2003 The DPDT, Department of Patents, Designs and Trademarks was formed under the Ministry of Industries.
-The DPDT merged Patent Office and the Trademark Registry Office, which were two separate operational offices before .
+The DPDT merged the Patent Office and the Trademark Registry Office, which were two separate operational offices before.
 In 2008, the Trademarks Ordinance was promulgated and in 2009, the Trademarks Act was enacted.

-Copyright laws in Bangladesh was originated from mainly two sources, the copy right ordinance 1962, which was an coalescence of existing copyrights law and the British copyright system.
+Copyright laws in Bangladesh originated from mainly two sources, the Copyright Ordinance 1962, which was a coalescence of existing copyright law and the British copyright system.
 This ordinance was the operating authority up until 1999.
 After that, the Copyright Act, 2000 was enacted in 2000 and then it was amended five years later in 2005.
 Additionally, “The Penal Code of Bangladesh” encompasses various penal laws against the infringement of various intellectual property rights (IPR).

-In regards to International law of Copyrights, Bangladesh participated in the convention establishing the World Intellectual Property Organization also is a signatory member of the TRIPS agreement of the World Trade Organization (WTO).
-Other international compliances of Bangladesh in relation to intellectually property includes Paris Convention for the Protection of Industrial Property in 1991 and of the Berne Convention for the Protection of Literary and Artistic Works in 1999.
+In regards to International law of Copyrights, Bangladesh participated in the convention establishing the World Intellectual Property Organization and also is a signatory member of the TRIPS agreement of the World Trade Organization (WTO).
+Other international compliances of Bangladesh about intellectual property include the Paris Convention for the Protection of Industrial Property in 1991 and of the Berne Convention for the Protection of Literary and Artistic Works in 1999.

 There are wide ranges of Intellectual property services available in Bangladesh.
-Patent , registrations, renewals, Trade Mark, and Copyrights infringement the substantial areas of IP law in Bangladesh.
+Patent, registrations, renewals, trademark, and Copyright infringement are the substantial areas of IP law in Bangladesh.

 Patent, Registration & Renewals